 Before the ‘70s, before such expose oriented shows as The Crocodile Hunter and channels like Animal Planet, natural evil had to settle for something a bit less…sensational.
 Efforts like Mutual of Omaha’s Wild Kingdom and individuals such as Jacques Cousteau loved the wild, both above and below the surface of the sea, and treated their potentially scary subjects with dignity and grace.
 All of that changed when a young upstart from the Universal talent pool was handed the bestselling novel by Peter Benchley entitled Jaws.
-Hoping to make a name for himself, Steven Spielberg struggled mightily against many odds to turn this potboiler page turner into a true fright flick.
+Hoping to make a name for himself, Steven Spielberg struggled mightily against many odds to turn this potboiler page-turner into a true fright flick.
 The results became a genre classic, and one of the first examples of the soon to be bragged over ‘blockbusters.’

 Since then, sharks have gotten the short end of the cinematic stick.
 Usually reserved for slapdash schlock or SyFy mash-up originals, the finned fiend of the briny deep doesn’t get a lot of respect.
-So hot on the heels of the home video release for another, somewhat novel take on the razor-toothed reaper (Bait-3D is now available On Demand, and on Blu-ray and DVD) we offer this overview of the 10 Best Shark Films ever.
+So hot on the heels of the home video release for another, somewhat novel take on the razor-toothed reaper (Bait-3D is now available on demand and on Blu-ray and DVD) we offer this overview of the 10 Best Shark Films ever.
 That being said, there are a few critical caveats.
 First off, we are dealing with a subject that’s been featured in dozens of offerings.
 We couldn’t see every one, so these are our best selections among the movies we know.
 Second, we’ll argue that even a bad shark movie is “good” (if only in ways that will torment your personal taste).
 Finally, as we always say, this is not definitive.
 Instead, it’s an overview, a way of celebrating the maneater in all his gore glutton glory.
 Let’s begin with something we just mentioned a moment ago:

 Speaking of scary vs. stupid, this is one of the greatest guilty pleasures of all time.
 As usual, science screws things up when an experiment on whales goes awry, resulting in a cracked glacier and the release of the title titans.
 As they battle it out to see whose mean will reign supreme, the aforementioned scholars strut around, looking perplexed.
 With some unbelievably daft F/X and a cast which includes former ‘80s chanteuse Debbie Gibson and ex-heartthrob Lorenzo Lamas, this is an unadulterated cheese factory masquerading as a sci-fi thriller.
-The end result is gloriously goofy.
+The result is gloriously goofy.

 Bet you didn’t know that there’s a version of Jaws out there starring James Franciscus and Vic Morrow.
-Yet that’s exactly what this near shot for shot remake of the Spielberg classic by Italian rip-off artists is.
+That’s exactly what this near shot for shot remake of the Spielberg classic by Italian rip-off artists is.
 The coastal town of Port Harbor is suddenly the scene of numerous shark attacks, but the tourism oriented major wants little done about it.
 Enter our aforementioned “stars”, the former playing an aquatic expert, the other an old sea salt who has a vendetta against Great Whites.
 Even the final act features an exploding maneater.
 Too funny and familiar.

 Sometimes, like in the case of The Last Shark, the homage are so obvious as to warrant a case of copyright infringement.
 In other instances, the subterfuge is more subtle.
 Take this Rene Cardona Jr. epic, which seems far more concerned about softcore sexcapades than anything having to do with marine life.
-Yes, we get standard “don’t go in the water” warnings, but a caution against catching indirect STDs would be far more frank.
+Yes, we get standard “don’t go in the water” warnings, but a caution against catching indirect STDs would be far franker.
 In fact, is seems like Cardona was more interested in bed hopping than shark hunting, considering how naked the cast is most of the time.

 Cardona again, and one year after watching his actors drop blouses, trousers, and all sense of decorum with Tintorera.
 Here, a plane crashes with a ragtag group of irritants onboard.
 They seek refuge on a tiny boat, where cannibalism becomes the only means of survival (which makes sense, since Cardona is perhaps most infamous for his take on the true life horrors of the famed non-fiction book, Alive).
 Eventually, a rescue comes and so do the sea creatures.
 Hammy, hilarious, and hindered by the typical issues involved in any indirect rip-off.